 Yes, as long as you only have the camera.
 The addition of multiple lenses, large photography bag, tripod, etc. will give the impression you are here for a shoot and not just visiting Newfields.

-We are a group/club of photography enthusiasts wanting to shoot on the grounds.
+We are a group/club of photography or videography enthusiasts wanting to shoot in The Garden.
 Do we need passes?

-Yes, photography groups/clubs should notify the photopass@discovernewfields.org of their intended outing.
-Documentation from the organizing club/business should be provided and fees, if applicable, for use of the grounds for the shoot will be decided on an individual basis.
+Yes!
+Reach out to photopass@discovernewfields.org for scheduling and group rates. photography and videography groups/clubs should notify photopass@discovernewfields.org of their intended outing.
+Documentation from the organizing club/business should be provided and group rates for digital photo passes as a group will be communicated on an individual basis.